 Under FDOT policy, in scenarios where sidewalk already exists, the applicant must commit to fund that portion of the project that widens and reconfigures existing sidewalk.

-Thus, the resolution for the NW 3rd Street Complete Street Extension and Revitalization requires a commitment from the City to fund the sidewalk work within the existing ROW on the north and south sides of the road between Dixie Highway and NW 5th Terrace; the City must also commit to fund the landscaping, all roadway maintenance, installation of street lights, and any other portion of the project construction costs that exceeds two (2) million dollars.
+Thus, the resolution for the NW 3rd Street Complete Street Extension and Revitalization requires a commitment from the City to fund the sidewalk work within the existing ROW on the north and south sides of the road between Dixie Highway and NW 5th Terrace; the City must also commit to fund the landscaping, all roadway maintenance, and any portion of the project construction costs that exceeds two (2) million dollars.
 If the grant is awarded, the State's funding will become available in three to five years; the City will be required to program its matching funds in the same timeframe.
 The estimated cost of construction is \$1,691,320.
-The City's required match as described above is estimated to be \$350,000 assuming FPL street lights are utilized and paid for over time.
+The City's required match as described above is estimated to be \$350,000.